JonathanJacob1809/Bank-Customer-Churn-Analysis/README.md

 1. Feature Insights

--	The most influential features identified by the model should be analyzed to understand their impact on customer churn.
+-	The most influential features identified by the model such as Age, EstimatedSalary, Balance, CreditScore, IsActiveMember, NumOfProducts, Tenure and Gender_Male should be analyzed to understand their impact on customer churn.

 2. Targeted Retention Strategies